Hybrid Active-Passive Galactic Cosmic Ray Simulator: experimental implementation and microdosimetric characterization: Results

 \subsection{Quality factors}

 Quality factors were calculated from the $d(y)$ spectra of the six configurations according to the Kellerer-Hahn revision of ICRU 40 and ICRP 60 definitions reported in \autoref{eq:methods:quality_KH} and \autoref{eq:methods:quality_ICRP} respectively.
 Formally, the quality definition $Q_y(y)$ can be applied to lineal energy $d(y)$ distributions, while ICRP 60, $Q_L(L)$, has to be applied to the linear energy transfer (LET)-derived distributions.
 However, if the lineal energy $y$ is assumed as an approximation of the LET, i.e., $L \simeq y$, the ICRP 60 definition can be used.
-As a matter of comparison, both values, $Q_y(y)$ and $Q_L(L = y)$, are calculated for each experimental configuration and compared against values derived from the simulations, as reported in \autoref{tab:results:quality}.
-The $Q_L(L = y)$ definition applied to experimental data systematically shows lower quality factor when compared to the $Q_y(y)$ definition calculated from the same dataset.
-When applying the same comparison of the two quality factor definitions to the simulated data, it is possible to observe that the $Q_y(y)$ provides a systematically higher quality factor, with the exception of the \qty{0.35}{\GeV \per \atomicmassunit} complex modulator configuration and the \qty{0.35}{\GeV \per \atomicmassunit} slab modulator configuration.
-Furthermore, when considering the \qty{0.35}{\GeV \per \atomicmassunit} slab modulator configuration, the widest discrepancy between simulation and experimental quality factor can be observed.
-This holds true for both $Q_y(y)$ and $Q_L(L=y)$ definition with a quality factor suggesting a substantially harsher radiation field measured experimentally.
+As a matter of comparison, both values, $Q_y(y)$ and $Q_L(L = y)$, are calculated for each experimental configuration and compared against values derived from the simulations, as reported in \autoref{tab:results:quality}. \replyTo{5+6+16}Compatible values of quality factors between simulations and experimental data are obtained in the \qty{0.35}{\GeV \per \atomicmassunit} complex modulator and the slab modulator \qty{1}{\GeV \per \atomicmassunit} \qty{80}{\mm} steel + FRANCO using the $Q_y(y)$ definition.
+The remaining configurations shows a systematically higher quality factor derived from simulated values with the exception of the \qty{0.35}{\GeV \per \atomicmassunit} slab modulator \qty{50}{\mm} steel + \qty{100}{\mm} PE. \\ \replyTo{1}The uncertainties reported in \autoref{tab:results:quality} are derived through propagation of the statistical errors. \replyToNew{6}It can be observed that the level of uncertainty associated with the slab modulator configurations is comparatively higher than the one associated with the complex modulator configurations.
+This effect can be attributed to the combination of a similar number of primary particles being delivered and the lower secondary production yield resulting from nuclear fragmentation specific to the slab target configurations.
+The overall effect reflects the statistical uncertainties, which consequently affects the error estimation of the calculated quality factor.
+While statistical uncertainty does not necessarily represent the true magnitude of total error, an alternative formulation combined with the approximation $L\simeq y$ allows for a more comprehensive assessment of the error introduced by adopting a different quality factor definition.